telerik/blazor-docs/components/drawer/overview.md

 * `ItemTemplate` - define a custom template for the Items of the Drawer.
 For more information read the [Templates]({%slug drawer-templates%}) article
 * `Icon` / `IconClass` / `ImageUrl` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
 They have the listed order of precedence in case more than one is present in the data (that is, an `Icon` will have the highest importance).

+## Methods

+The Drawer methods are accessible through it's reference.

+### ExpandAsync

+The `ExpandAsync` method allows you to change the state of the Drawer so it is expanded and add some custom logic.

+### CollapseAsync

+The `CollapseAsync` method allows you to change the state of the Drawer so it is in [MiniMode]({%slug drawer-mini-mode%}) (collapsed) and add some custom logic.

-## ToggleAsync method
+### ToggleAsync

-The `ToggleAsync` method is accessible through the reference of the Drawer.
-It allows you to expand or collapse the component by a click of a button.
+The `ToggleAsync` method allows you to expand or collapse the component depending on the current state of the Drawer.

 ## Example